 It can be tempting to overinterpret graffiti; it could be the work of an unrepresentative handful of people.
 But as I started to meet and interview Russians about their exodus, I noticed they frequently brought it up.
-Representative or not, it was becoming a big part of their experience.
+Representative or not, the street markings were becoming a significant part of their experience, a visual bullhorn constantly announcing what (at least some vocal portion of) Georgians thought about them and their country.

-“It works,” one Russian academic who moved here a few months after the start of the war told me.
+“It works,” one Russian academic who moved here a few months after the start of the war told me, when I asked about the graffiti.
 He compared the experience to a real-life Twitter, where some months before he had called attention to some unfair treatment of Russian emigres and was attacked as a result.
 He eventually deleted his Twitter account, but the Tbilisi graffiti is a reminder: stay quiet.
 “Being on the streets, especially the first time I came to Tbilisi, it felt like I was inside the Twitter feed, it was a metaverse-like experience.
 Only you can’t really unfollow it.”

-One common belief, I found, was that it was not Georgians writing the Russophobic graffiti, but Russians themselves.
-This was spawned by a social media post that had gone viral in the fall.
+Dima, the performance artist, told me that he didn’t believe that it was Georgians writing the Russophobic graffiti, but Russians themselves.
+This belief – which I later heard repeated by many other Russians in Tbilisi – was spawned by a social media post that had gone viral in the fall.
 A Russian man had filmed himself spraypainting “Fuck Russians :)” on a Tbilisi wall.
 It was picked up in a tweet with the caption “It turns out that all the Fuck Russians graffiti is written by … a Russian guy,” and went viral among Tbilisi’s Russians.
 “There is no bigger Russophobe than a Russian,” went a typical comment.

-I was skeptical, and I tracked down the original graffitist, Andrei Mitroshin.
-He told me he just posted the video as a comment on a friend’s post “as a joke, and from there someone took it at face value.”
+I was skeptical, so I tracked down the video’s graffitist, Andrei Mitroshin, a punk musician who had fled Moscow soon after the war started, first to Yerevan and then on to Tbilisi.
+He told me that he just posted the video as a comment on a friend’s post “as a joke, and from there someone took it at face value.”
 He had even posted on Telegram the day after it went viral:

 The IRONY is that it was written by a Russian (me)